-Non-residents pay income tax only on certain kinds income sourced from Estonia.
 As already referred to above, the dividends received from Estonian companies by non-residents are not subject to additional dividend withholding tax (with the exception of natural persons receiving regular profit distributions).
 Loan interest payments to non-residents are not subject to withholding tax, while royalties are generally subject to a 10% withholding tax.

 Capital gains derived by a non-resident from the sale of Estonian real estate or shares in and liquidation proceeds from "real estate companies" (at least 50% of the assets at some point within the last two years) are subject to 20% income tax in Estonia.
-No tax is applied on capital gains in Estonia if a non-resident sells a shareholding in a company which is not a Estonian real estate company.
+There is no tax applied on capital gains in Estonia if a non-resident sells a shareholding in a company which is not a Estonian real estate company.